 Submission to and publication in Brage in brief:

-- If you have submitted your master theses without getting the receipt on E-mail, you are welcome to log in to Brage when you are at SiT to confirm the submission.
+- If you have submitted your master thesis without getting the receipt on E-mail, please let us know!
+E-mail to the Brage group

-- Step by step-guide to submitting your thesis.
+- Step by step-guide (format PDF / 91 KB) to submitting your thesis to Brage

 - The thesis must be submitted in PDF format.

-- The University Library will publish the thesis (if it is not confidential) in Brage so that the full content will be openly available in full-text version on the internet.
+- The University Library will publish the thesis (if it is not confidential - select Thesis - Confidential thesis) in Brage so that the full content will be openly available in full-text version on the internet.

 The advantages of using Brage: